ebi-gdp/igs4eu-platform/README.md

 make sure you update property files.
 In case change differs according env. then make those changes inside values files.
 Deployment file refers values files according to env.
 Also when you release underlying application's new version, you can update `appVersion` inside `Chart.yaml`.

 You can deploy individual services directly using `helm` charts.
-Sometimes after individual deployments, dependant services requires restart. if you face connection issues with other services then restart pods.
+Sometimes after individual deployments, dependant services requires restart, if you face connection issues with other services then restart calling & dependant pods.
 Run these commands from project's home directory.
 Before you run these command make sure you have updated `helm` files e.g. `application.properties`.
 Code should have been released with latest version & `docker` image has been created for the services.
 `image.tag` sets `docker` image tag, you can use temporary tag in case want to test deployment OR use actual released tag for deployment.

 1. Build docker image without CI/CD
+   Build the project as mentioned [How to build](#How-to-build) & generate jar file for service & then run the following
    ```
-   # Build the project & generate jar file for services & then run the following
    # File Handler
    docker build -f docker/Dockerfile -t dockerhub.ebi.ac.uk/gdp/igs4eu-platform:file-handler-1.0.0-dev --build-arg MODULE_NAME=file-handler --build-arg TARGET_PLATFORM=linux/amd64 .